syanle/Translit/README.md

 > Get rid of it and complete your dissertation!

-Translit! is a tool designed for translating your clipboard text which is super useful when reading acedemic essays for you may loose your attention and missing the key point you really need to focus when dive into a unfamiliar studing field at the very beginning.
+Translit! is a tool designed for translating your clipboard text which is super useful when reading acedemic essays for you may loose your attention and miss the key point you really need to focus when dive into a unfamiliar studing field at the very beginning.
 Translit! utilizes Sogou translation API which is considered to be the best practice to translate literatures for Chinese students.
 <br/>
 ![illustration](https://raw.githubusercontent.com/syanle/Translit/master/img/illustration-min.gif)